Xavier Molyneux: Career

 In 2022, Molyneux auditioned for the role of Byron Stone in the soap opera Neighbours.
 He was unsuccessful and Joe Klocek took on the role.
 In 2023, Molyneux was travelling in Canada when his agent informed him that the role was being recast and he could have an audition with casting director, Thea McLeod.
 He travelled back to Australia and was this time successful.
 In May 2023, Molyneux was seen working on the set of Neighbours.
 In July, it was confirmed that he had joined the show's regular cast, playing Byron.
 A Neighbours publicist wrote about the production's excitement about Molyneux's casting.
 They added "Byron will be thrust into the heart of the Ramsay Street drama when Neighbours returns this September."
 Molyneux later revealed that he cried upon receiving the role because he "loved" the show.
 In the show, Bryon is the son of long-term character Jane Harris, played by Annie Jones, with whom Molyneux filmed his first scenes with, who he called "fantastic" and supported him on-set In 2024, Molyneux discussed that writers planned to give his character more "raunchy" storylines.
 He added he was "excited" for Byron's new story to be broadcast, adding "there was a lot of effort put in behind it."
 That same year, Molyneux appeared in the series drama series Last Days of the Space Age.
+He decided to leave Neighbours and his final scenes as Byron were broadcast in August 2025, when the character leaves to go travelling.
+Molyneux filmed a brief return appearance as Byron for the show's final episode that year.
 In June 2025, it was announced that Molyneux will play the titular role of Erik Bloodaxe in Amazon MGM's Viking drama series, Bloodaxe.